 Keep, discard or return the package

-Since packages in brushing scams are addressed to you, the Federal Trade Commission (FTC) says you are legally allowed to keep them.
-Companies are forbidden from sending unordered products and expecting you to pay for them, so you are not obligated to pay a retailer for an item received in a brushing scam.
-However, just because you can keep an unexpected package as a free gift does not mean you should be less suspicious about using items you receive.
-Trust your instincts when deciding whether to keep or discard an item from an unexpected package.
-If you have not opened the package, you can mark it as “Return to Sender,” and it will be sent back at no cost since you never ordered it.
+However, just because you can keep an unexpected package doesn’t mean you should ignore potential security.
+Trust your instincts when deciding whether to keep or discard the item.
+If you haven’t opened the package yet, you can mark it as “Return to Sender,” and it will be returned at no cost to you since you never ordered it.

 Change your passwords